 Specifically, the court will look at some factors in your divorce when dividing up your community estate in general (which will include all or most of your pension).
 The age of the spouse will be considered.
 If your spouse is nearing retirement age, the judge would be more likely to divide the pension plan in such a way to make sure that your spouse is taken care of in their golden years.
 This is especially true if your spouse has not worked and has no retirement savings from her employment history.

-Next, the judge will look at your educational level versus that of your spouse.
-Many times one spouse will have a far greater educational background than their spouse.
-If you have earned your pension by working for the government, you may possess at least one advanced degree.
+Next, the judge will look at your educational level versus your spouse’s.
+One spouse will often have a far greater educational background than their spouse.
+You may possess at least one advanced degree if you have earned your pension by working for the government.
 Compare this to your spouse, who chose to stay home and care for your children while you were working and earning those degrees.
 A community property state such as Texas considers this sort of circumstance.

 Earning the capacity of you and your spouse will also be considered.
 There is an apparent connection between educational level and earning capacity.
 Again, if your spouse has a high school education while you have a few advanced degrees, you are likely in a well-established career or are capable of finding employment with relative ease.
 If your spouse would not say the same, then your pension may be divided up, with her receiving a disproportionately high share of the plan.

 The last factor I wanted to bring to your attention is the fault in the breakup of the marriage.
-For instance, if you did something that directly led to the divorce
+For instance, a court can use this when dividing up the pension plan if you did something that directly led to the divorce

 What is a Qualified Domestic Relations Order?

-Once the judge figures out how much of your spouse's pension should receive in the divorce, you and your attorney will need to draft a Qualified Domestic Relations Order (QDRO).
+Once the judge figures out how much your spouse’s pension should receive in the divorce, you and your attorney must draft a Qualified Domestic Relations Order (QDRO).
 A QDRO will authorize the plan administration for your pension plan to be able to put into effect the division ordered by the judge as contained in your final decree of divorce.
 Without a QDRO, the wheels cannot be put into motion to get your spouse the money she is entitled to.

 The frequency with which payments must come out of the QDRO to pay your spouse, how long the charges are applicable, and contact information for both you and your ex-spouse must also be included in the QDRO.
 This is a detailed document and an important one at that.
-If for no other reason, I would recommend hiring a lawyer to draft the QDRO and ensure it is taken care of correctly.
 Mistakes could delay your divorce or cause you and your spouse a long and contentious post-divorce period.
+If for no other reason, I recommend hiring a lawyer to draft the QDRO and ensure it is handled correctly.